microsoft/fluentui/rfcs/react-components/convergence/remove-commons.md

 ## Problem statement

-Our current use of `FooCommons` interfaces as part of component props could cause unnecessary confusion for a user looking at our types:
+Our current use of `FooCommons` interfaces as part of component props could cause unnecessary confusion for a user looking at our props types (which are the only types users will care about 99% of the time):

 - Not straightforward to understand what's optional or required when
 - Additional level of indirection to understand what's included in props